-At September 30, 2023, we had an estimated cumulative carry forward tax losses of \$44.4 million in Belgium.
-Under the current legislation these are available to carry forward and offset against future taxable income for an indefinite period in Belgium.
+At March 31, 2024, we had an estimated cumulative carry forward tax losses of \$64.1 million in Belgium.
+Under the current legislation these are available to carry forward and offset against certain future taxable income for an indefinite period in Belgium.
 If we are unable to use tax loss carryforwards to reduce future taxable income, our business, results of operations and financial condition may be adversely affected.
-As a company active in research and development in Belgium we have benefited from the availability of the Belgian research and development tax credit which can offset the Belgian corporate income tax due or it can be refunded if not used.
-We also expect to benefit from the innovation income deduction, or IID, in Belgium, which allows net profits attributable to revenue from patented products (or products for which the parent application is pending), among other things, be taxed at a lower rate than other revenues.
+As a company active in research and development in Belgium we have benefited from the availability of the Belgian research and development tax credit which can offset the Belgian corporate income tax due or it can be refunded if not used within four subsequent taxable periods.
+We also expect to benefit from the innovation income deduction, or IID, in Belgium, which allows net profits attributable to revenue from patented products (or products for which the patent application is pending), among other things, be taxed at a lower rate than other revenues.
 The tax authorities may challenge our eligibility for, or our calculation of, certain tax reductions and/or deductions in respect of our research and development activities and, should the Belgian tax authorities be successful, we may be liable for additional corporate income tax, and penalties and interest related thereto, which could have a significant impact on our results of operations and future cash flows.